 To take the example, you should personalize your special offers and be selective as to whom and when you give them out.
-First and foremost, create a thought through promotional strategy.
-Below you can find few ideas how to optimize your discounting for customer profitability.
+First and foremost, create a thought-through promotional strategy.
+Below you can find a few ideas on how to optimize your discounting for customer profitability.
 It will help you grow your business without hurting the bottom line.

-1. Acquisition & Activation - Promote on a new market
+1. Acquisition & Activation - Promote a new market

 Customer loyalty is not a destination, it's a journey - occasionally, you need to make your existing customers feel special, especially the most engaged users.
 From time to time, you can reward your customers with a discount or access code to special offers as a thank you for staying with you, eg. including it in the Customer Anniversary or Birthday campaign.
 If you have a loyalty card ( gamification program) it's always better to express your gratitude in form of additional points.